Available 24/7 • Free Consultation • No Upfront Fees

 Analyzing the decision and overseeing its execution.

-After a motorcycle crash, many riders face a second shock that feels just as upsetting as the collision itself.
-Insurance companies often assume the rider caused the accident.
-Adjusters rely on stereotypes and look for ways to shift blame.
-They question speed, visibility, and judgment.
 Too often, they focus on the rider instead of the driver who failed to pay attention or follow the rules of the road.
 Riders often need an Atlanta motorcycle accident lawyer who understands motorcycle bias and how insurers shift blame.

-Motorcycle crashes often lead to serious injuries, long recovery periods, and lasting changes to daily life.
-Medical appointments pile up.
-Work becomes difficult or impossible.
-Everyday activities suddenly require help.
-When insurers blame the rider, injured motorcyclists and their families risk losing compensation they need to stay financially stable while recovering.
-Kermani LLP represents riders and passengers throughout Atlanta who want someone in their corner who will take the time to uncover the truth and explain their options clearly.
+When insurers blame the rider, that financial pressure gets worse.
+Injured motorcyclists and their families risk losing the compensation they need to stay stable while recovering.
+Kermani LLP represents riders and passengers throughout Atlanta who want someone in their corner, someone who takes the time to uncover the truth and explain their options clearly.

 Why Atlanta Roads Are Dangerous for Motorcyclists